 Other seasonings that make a great addition, but not necessary include garlic power, onion powder, red pepper chili flakes, dried oregano and cayenne.

 Add red pepper chili flakes for a little heat!If you don’t want to use heavy cream, you can make this pasta creamy by using whipped ricotta. (or use half heavy cream and whipped ricotta, it’s fun to play with pasta recipes, you can’t really “mess” it up!)May sub shells for a different shaped pasta such as rotini or penne.
-I’ve even made it with cheese tortellini and added in spinach as well for a fun twist!Other seasonings that make a great addition, but not necessary include garlic power, onion powder, dried oregano and cayenne.
+I’ve even made it with cheese tortellini and added in spinach as well for a fun twist!Other seasonings that make a great addition, but not necessary include garlic power, onion powder, fennel, seed, dried oregano and cayenne.
 If you make with more pasta (16 oz box of shells) add in more heavy cream or tomato sauce.
+Can add in more ground turkey if you want too!